 This requirement does not apply for children sizes 9 months and under because these littles are not mobile enough to expose themselves to an open flame.

 Are our pajamas treated with fire retardant chemicals?

 Our safety standards are at the heart of the product we design and why we created your favorite Little Sleepies jammies.
 Our products are safety tested, lead-tested, and compliant with all CPSC regulations.
-We use natural dyes and no chemicals in the finishing of our line.
 Our products have been independently lab tested and are free of chemicals and flame retardants.

 Little Sleepies pajamas do not need flame retardant because they are designed to fit snugly.
 This is why you won’t find children’s nightgowns in our product selection - nightgowns are not considered tight-fitting.
 In order for us to make this product available to you and follow the required guidelines, we would need to add chemicals to the garments.
 And we’re just not okay with that.

 The flame retardant standards in children’s pajamas are not required for big kids starting at 15 years of age.
 We have relaxed fit options for adults in our signature buttery soft bamboo viscose fabrics - free of flame-retardant!
 Again, this decision is to align with our commitment to bring you products that are free of chemicals and safe for sensitive skin.

 Why we don’t need flame-retardant in our kid’s pajamas